Stafford Gambit | The Refutation

-The Stafford Gambit is well-known to be full of traps.
+This gambit is well-known to be full of traps and tricks.
 One small mistake can lead White into a lot of trouble.

-Here are the most important ones to be aware of:
+Here are the most important Stafford Gambit traps to be aware of:

 1.e4 e5 2.Nf3 Nf6 3.Ne5 Nc6 4.Nc6 dc6 5.d3 Bc5 (threatening 5...Ng4 and 5...Ne4 6.de4 Bf2!)
 6.Be2 h5 7.h3 Qd6 8.0-0??